welwood08/merlin/README.md

 Preparing merlin
 ----------------------------

 Inspect and modify merlin.cfg in an editor as required.
-You should only need to change the Connection, Admin, Alliance, Channel and DB settings.
-If you're using the SMS features you'll need to add your details in the clickatell and googlevoice section and check the sms setting in Misc.

-Additionally, excalibur.sh will need updating for the relevant DB and the relevant excalibur.*.py will need updating if you change the prefix.

 >Note Graphing can be completely disabled in the config, look for - graphing  : and append "cached", "enabled", or "disabled" depending on which you want!